RyanMilb/boltathon/README.md

 # Walkthrough
 ## creation
-1. owner generates credential from form
+1. owner generates credential from form / retrieves them from blockstack API
 2. owner opens channel with issuer
 3. owner adds channelId to credential
 4. owner provides issuer with credential
-5. issuer performs KYC and signs the credential
+5. issuer (performs KYC) and signs the credential using lnd signmessage
 6. issuer provides owner with signed credential

 ## verification